RE Steering Group

 The Researcher Engagement Steering Group (RESG) was created in May 2012 to oversee the focus and direction of the cluster and its associated activities.
 The majority of initiatives within the cluster were founded by the Deans and Directors of Graduate Studies (DDoGS) and Research Leaders Group.
 The RESG therefore consists of members from both these groups also representing the geographical spread of the U21 network.

-Current activities underway within the cluster include the Graduate Research Conferences (GRC), the Joint PhD Programme, the Global Research Ethics and Integrity Module, the Early Career Researcher Workshops, the Researcher Collaboration Group and Graduate Mobility.
+Current activities underway within the cluster include the Graduate Research Project Grants, the Joint PhD Programme, the Three Minute Thesis competition, the Early Career Researcher Workshops, the Research Collaboration Group, Graduate Mobility and Research Supervisor Support Development.

 At its first meeting the RESG set down the challenges and goals which the cluster will focus on, looking to uphold the network's new Strategic Vision.
 The group will facilitate discussions aimed to further expand U21 activity in order to deliver on the goals noted below.